top of page

 An avid teacher, Rachel shares a private studio here in Hamilton with her husband Joel.
 Her expertise emphasizes Suzuki philosophy: where anyone can learn a musical instrument through ability development.
 Great influencers in her journey include teacher Kevin Lawrence at the University of North Carolina School of the Arts where she received a Bachelors and Masters in Music Performance.
 Schnackel concluded her university studies with an Artist Diploma at the University of Memphis studying with teacher Soh-Hyun Altino.

 Schnackel has recorded for Netflix films, and on the Tocatta Classics and Naxos labels.
-She shares her days on their farm, The Music Farm, with her husband Joel and homeschooling their 3 energetic children: Kelton, Aubrey, and Riley.
+She shares her days on their farm, The Music Farm, with her husband Joel and homeschooling their 4 energetic children: Kelton, Aubrey, Riley and Melody

 Tasha Athman Fain, violinist and soprano